qvl/ghbackup/README.md

 Embarrassing simple Github backup tool

-    Usage: github-backup user backupdir
+    Usage: github-backup githubname backupdir

-    user       github user name to get the repositories from backupdir  directory path to save the repositories to
+    githubname  github user or organization name to get the repositories from backupdir   directory path to save the repositories to

 ## Install